rajdeep/proton/README.md

 * Respect the bounds of the container i.e. resize to change bounds when the device orientation changes.
 * Support a default font and styling like alignment and head indentation.
 * Have a Native Renderer based on the Editor similar to analogy of `UITextView` and `UILabel`.
-* And of course, support all this on macOS as well with almost no additional effort.
+* And of course, support all this on macOS Catalyst as well with almost no additional effort.

 ## Core Concepts